 The delicate and complex nature of the nasal scaffolding makes cosmetic and reconstructive surgery of the nose incredibly challenging.
-The nose is comprised of tiny bones and cartilage structures, and when rhinoplasty results are flawed or a reshaped nose becomes damaged, proper surgical revision requires a focused skillset that only a small number of plastic surgeons possess.
+The nose is comprised of tiny bones and cartilage structures; when rhinoplasty results are flawed, or a reshaped nose becomes damaged, proper surgical revision requires a focused skill set that only a small number of plastic surgeons possess.
 Our Kansas City facial plastic and reconstructive surgeons, J. David Kriet, MD and Clinton D. Humphrey, MD, have specialized training and extensive experience in both revision rhinoplasty and nasal reconstruction techniques.
-Their advanced skill and expertise makes them uniquely qualified to accurately evaluate problematic rhinoplasty results, develop customized surgical strategies, and perform corrective rhinoplasty procedures with precision.
+Their advanced skill and expertise make them uniquely qualified to accurately evaluate problematic rhinoplasty results, develop customized surgical strategies, and perform corrective rhinoplasty procedures with precision.

 Benefits of Revision Rhinoplasty

-For those patients whose initial rhinoplasty surgery failed to achieve or maintain the desired results, our facial plastic surgeons offer the possibility of revision rhinoplasty surgery.
+For those patients who underwent an initial rhinoplasty elsewhere and failed to achieve or maintain the desired results, our facial plastic surgeons offer the possibility of revision rhinoplasty surgery.
 Patients consider undergoing corrective rhinoplasty for a number of reasons, which may include the following:

 - The original cosmetic concerns were not resolved or improved by the first rhinoplasty